Cybersecurity Awareness

 The LCTCS Cyber Security Program has made available to each LCTCS institution, the KnowBe4 Security Awareness and Training Portal.
 KnowBe4 was initiated to help familiarize employees with 'social engineering' attack techniques designed to trick them into clicking on fraudulent links or opening malicious attachments in emails.
 All Delgado employees are required participate in the mandatory training on a quarterly basis.
 In addition to security training, simulated phishing emails will be sent regularly to help you practice the skills learned as part of your training.
 View login instructions to the KnowBe4 Security Awareness Training.

-KnowBe4 COVID-19 Scam Awareness/Preparedness
+KnowBe4 Remote Work Awareness/Preparedness

 Scam Alert Work from Home Tips